 - If the casualty is unconscious but breathing, lie the casualty on their side in the recovery position while ensuring that the airway is clear

-(as per excerpt from ANZCOR Guideline 9.2.9 – First aid Management of a Diabetic Emergency)
+RecommendationsAs per excerpt from ANZCOR Guideline 9.2.9 – First Aid Management of a Diabetic Emergency, as a first aider:

-- If trained to do so and a glucometer is available, checking the person’s blood glucose level will guide management and can confirm hypoglycaemia or hyperglycaemia.
+- If trained to do so and a glucometer is available, checking the person’s blood glucose level will guide management and can confirm hypoglycemia or hyperglycemia.

 - Treatment may lead to a marked improvement if the blood glucose level is low, and is unlikely to do harm if the blood glucose level is high